-To ensure you’ll be earning a credible PhD or doctoral degree, you want to attend an accredited university.
-Accreditation is a voluntary process where universities submit their educational programs to independent review by an accrediting organization.
+To help ensure you’ll receive a quality education as you earn a PhD or professional doctoral degree, you want to attend an accredited university.
+Accreditation is a voluntary process where universities submit their educational programs for independent review by an accrediting organization.

 There are six regional accrediting organizations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 All use a rigorous set of criteria to determine whether or not an educational institution is providing uniform, high-quality education.
 If the university meets the accrediting organization’s standards, the organization grants accreditation.
 To maintain the accreditation, universities must maintain their standards.
 When choosing a university for a doctorate, be sure you choose one that’s been accredited by one of the six regional accreditors.

 You may know what field you want to study, but do you know exactly what kind of doctorate you want to earn?
 In many fields, you can choose between a Doctor of Philosophy (PhD) degree path or a professional doctoral degree path.
 Once you decide, you’ll need to check whether the universities on your list offer your preferred degree.

 If you’re asking “What is a PhD exactly?” and “What is a professional doctorate exactly?,” you may want to spend some time learning about the differences and deciding whether you want the more academic approach of a PhD or the more practical approach of a professional doctorate.